SEARCH:

 Lori Goosen

-Lori Goossen is a Canadian-born, American-trained social worker, who has practiced social work in Canada, the US, and the UK for the past 16 years.
-She is currently the Organisational Development Consultant for Children's Social Work Development in the London Borough of Bexley.
+Lori Goossen is a Canadian-born, American-trained social worker, who has practised social work in Canada, the US, and the UK for the past 16 years.
+She is currently the Organisational Development Consultant for Children’s Social Work Development in the London Borough of Bexley.
 She is currently undertaking her MA in Advanced Social Work- Practice Education and Training in Human Services at Kingston University.
 Her areas of interest include: child protection, practice education, compassion fatigue/ secondary trauma in helping professionals, and mentoring/training/development of social workers.

 Hilary Lawson